BjornFJohansson/pydna/README.rst

     :target: https://www.versioneye.com/user/projects/553174c010e714f9e50010bb
     :alt: versioneye

+Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor which quickly becomes unfeasible as scale and complexity of the constructions increase.

+The Pydna python package provide a human-readable formal description of cloning and assembly strategies which also allows for automatic computer simulation and verification.

+Pydna provides simulation of:

+ - restriction digestion
+ - ligation
+ - PCR
+ - primer design
+ - Gibson assembly
+ - homologous recombination

+A cloning strategy expressed in pydna is complete, unambiguous and stable.
+Pydna has been designed to be understandable for biologists with limited programming skills.

+Pydna simplifies planning and sharing of cloning strategies and is especially useful for complex or combinatorial DNA molecule construction.

+Look at some assembly strategies made in the IPython notebook format `here <http://nbviewer.ipython.org/github/BjornFJohansson/ypk-xylose-pathways/blob/master/index.ipynb>`_ !

 Pydna provide functions for molecular biology using python.
 Double stranded DNA sequence classes that make cut and paste cloning and PCR very simple is provided (see example below).